Sunday, October 31, 2021

 We've entered the beginning of the final quarter of the year.
 This month of October brings energy and time to ponder many things -- from the pandemic to politics.

-In the Philippines, the filing of Candidacy for the May 2022 National and local elections has started, marking a crucial period in our nation's history.
-The political noises and dramas are becoming more intense daily, underscoring the gravity of the decisions we will make in the coming months.
+In the Philippines, the filing of Candidates for the May 2022 National and local elections has started, marking a crucial period in our nation's history.
+Political noises and dramas are becoming more intense daily, underscoring the gravity of our decisions in the coming months.

-That's the political atmosphere in the Philippines, a dynamic landscape not just about fanaticism and involvement in election campaigns and propaganda, but also about the formidable power of the people to shape it.
-Each voice, each vote, carries the potential to steer our nation's course.
+That's the political atmosphere in the Philippines, a dynamic landscape not just about fanaticism and involvement in election campaigns and propaganda but also about the formidable power of the people to shape it.
+Each voice and vote has the potential to steer our nation's course.

 Being involved in the political process means being aware of our rights as citizens and understanding the issues and the candidates' platforms.
 The right to vote is a fundamental right of every Filipino, and we must use it wisely.
 Understanding the candidates' platforms is crucial, allowing us to make informed decisions.
 Now, people are more knowledgeable and awakened to the present realities affecting their daily lives and the future, and this awareness should guide their voting decisions.

-It's heartening to see that people are becoming more expressive and active in social and political issues.
+Seeing people becoming more expressive and active in social and political issues is heartening.
 They discuss politics, have a debate, and can strongly oppose with conviction what they believe in.
 However, it's important to remember that these discussions should be civil and respectful.
 Respectful discourse is the essence of a healthy democracy.
 It makes people feel that they're part of a democratic society where their vote matters and is validated.

-Election time brings a surge of hope to every citizen, especially those who aspire for a change in leadership and those who yearn for good governance.
-We all share the hope for a better country, a better Philippines, and better Filipino citizens, a hope that is not just a wish, but a call to action.
+Election time brings hope to every citizen, especially those who aspire for a change in leadership and those who yearn for good governance.
+We all share the hope for a better country, a better Philippines, and better Filipino citizens, a hope that is not just a wish but a call to action.

 ©️ 2021 Del Cusay